OpenNLPLab/TransnormerLLM/README.md

 # Introduction

 We are re-inventing the Large Language Model (LLM).
-This is the official implementation of TransNormerLLM in [link](https://github.com/OpenNLPLab/Transnormer).
+This is the official implementation of [TransNormerLLM](https://arxiv.org/pdf/2307.14995.pdf).
 Our opened weights of TransNormerLLM are now accessible to individuals, creators, researchers and businesses of all sizes so that they can experiment, innovate and scale their ideas responsibly.

 Our release contains the TransNormerLLM model implementation, the open-source weights and the starting code for Supervised Fine-tuning (SFT).
-We will show examples on how to load [TransNormerLLM](https://github.com/OpenNLPLab/Transnormer) models, run SFT and inference on it.
+We will show examples on how to load [TransNormerLLM](https://arxiv.org/pdf/2307.14995.pdf) models, run SFT and inference on it.

 - TransNormerLLM is the first linear attention-based LLM that outperforms conventional softmax attention-based models in terms of both accuracy and efficiency.
 It was trained on a high-quality corpus with up to **1.4 trillion** tokens.
 - TransNormerLLM evolves from the previous linear attention architecture TransNormer by making advanced modifications that include LRPE positional embedding, Lightning Attention acceleration, new gating and normalization mechanisms.
 - TransNormerLLM achieved competitive performance of its size on multiple well-approved Chinese, English, and multi-language general and domain-specific benchmarks.
 - This release includes **Base** versions with **385M**, **1B**, and **7B** parameters.
 - All versions are fully open to academic research.
 Developers only need to apply via email and obtain official commercial permission to use it for free commercially.
-- For more information, welcome reading our academic paper [TransNormerLLM](https://github.com/OpenNLPLab/Transnormer).
+- For more information, welcome reading our academic paper [TransNormerLLM](https://arxiv.org/pdf/2307.14995.pdf).

 ![](./images/TransNormerLLM-arch.png)